keithbuhler/keithbuhler.github.io/slideshows/ethics4utilitarianism.md

 ### Utilitarianism: All the points!

 ![All the things](http://nearby-pla.net/images/library/slack-emoji/all-the-things-emoji.png)

 1. Utilitarianism  is the thesis that “the best moral action is one that maximizes ‘utility’ — pleasure, well-being.” (definition)
 2. Utilitarianism is a theory of normative ethics, a theory of what to do.
+3. Utilitarianism was founded by Jeremy Bentham
+4. Utilitarianism was updated by John Stuart Mill
+5. Utilitarianism has ancient roots in Epicurus
+6. Utilitarianism is a form of consequentialism, where right and wrong are determined by the consequences of one’s action or character, not the action or character itself.
+7. Utilitarianism has several modern forms
+8. Utilitarianism is criticized for being unjust, impractical, or amoral.
+</section><section data-markdown>

+1. Utilitarianism  is the thesis that “the best moral action is one that maximizes ‘utility’ — pleasure, well-being.” (definition)
+2. Utilitarianism is a theory of normative ethics, a theory of what to do.